huggingface/llm-swarm/examples/textbooks/readme.md

 # Installation

-Install tgi-swarm and the requirements in the example.
+Install inference-swarm and the requirements in the example.

 Install `datatrove` from source